 Why do you believe Jesus Christ the only way to salvation?

 What happens to those who don’t accept Jesus?

 Why do you believe?

 What does it means to be born again?

 What happens when we die?

 It is a great idea to have answers ready, especially

 Biblical answers!
 If you can’t answer a question be honest

 talk to a friend who can help and you will get back to

 5. Have some evangelistic tools handy

 There are a variety of evangelistic tools that you can use

 to reach people.
 Sometimes people seem to want to talk

 about things at the strangest times.
 Having something on

 hand can help in those situations.
 Here are a few examples

 Tracts – You can keep one handy in your purse or wallet

 just in case an opportunity arises.
 They are very handy if

 you don’t have much time or perhaps are a bit nervous

 pocket in the back of all your books.
 Instead of a library

 card, put a tract in it!

-MP3s and CDs – A
+MP3s and CDs – A simple gospel message recorded may be all

-Perhaps you could record your testimony or what you believe and give it to people who
+testimony or what you believe and give it to people who

 Books – Look out for books on different issues especially

 ones where you friends or family may be interested in or

 if they are going through hard times.

 Websites – Look out for websites that may help you to

 reach your friends.
 Many websites have a “refer to a

 friend” page that sends an email message on your behalf

 bringing the site to their attention.
 You can also share

-things on Facebook for a wider audience.
+things on Facebook or Twitter for a wider audience.

 DVDs – The “Jesus” video is a great way to reach people.

 at the end if gives the opportunity to receive Christ as

 6. Learn the sinner’s prayer

 The sinner’s prayer is a simple prayer that you can go

 through with someone to make their connection with Jesus

-their sin to God and invite Jesus Christ into
+their sin to God and invite Jesus Christ into their lives

-use or memorise.
+can use or memorise.

 From Billy Graham

 Dear Lord Jesus, I know that I am a sinner, and I ask for

 Your forgiveness.
 I believe You died for my sins and rose

 from the dead.
 I turn from my sins and invite You to come

 into my heart and life.
 I want to trust and follow You as

-my Lord and
+my Lord and Saviour.

-Savior.
 In Your Name.
 Amen

 From Campus Crusade for Christ